GPSD-ASE/gpsd-api-gateway/docs/NetworkFlow.md

 ## Network Flow Summary

-1. Client: Request to 127.0.0.1:54987 (Minikube tunnel).
+1. Client: Request to 127.0.0.1:54987 (Minikube tunnel with Nginx service on a dynamically created port).

-2. Minikube Tunnel: Maps local port (54987) to the Kubernetes NodePort service.
+2. Minikube Tunnel: Maps a local port (54987) to the Kubernetes NodePort Nginx service.

-3. NodePort Service: Routes traffic to the pod via its ClusterIP and TargetPort (3000).
+3. Nginx Pod:

+	•	The request is routed to the Nginx pod through the NodePort service.

+	•	Nginx acts as a reverse proxy and forwards the request to the API Gateway service.

+4. API Gateway Service:

+	•	Nginx forwards the request to the ClusterIP of the API Gateway service, which routes traffic to one of the API Gateway pods.

+5. API Gateway Pod:

-4. Pod: The application inside the pod processes the request and sends a response.
+	•	The application running inside the API Gateway pod processes the request and sends a response.

-5. Response: Flows back through the same path to the client.
+6. Response:

+	•	The response flows back from the API Gateway pod → ClusterIP → Nginx pod → Minikube tunnel → client.

 ### Network Pathway
 ```